 A project manager oversees the designated projects for a company.
 If you enjoy being organized and managing budgets, timeline, and resources, have strong communication, problem-solving, interpersonal and negotiation skills, and the ability to take initiatives and make appropriate decisions under pressure then this job is for you.

 You may work in construction, marketing or even in the healthcare industry.
-Project managers are responsible for assigning resources to projects ensuring to fulfill the project objectives whilst sticking to a strict timeframe and budget.
+Project managers are responsible for assigning resources to projects ensuring to fulfil the project objectives whilst sticking to a strict timeframe and budget.
 The project manager also monitors progress to implement changes where necessary and ensure that the quality standards are met.

 To name a few highly regarded employers are BAE Systems, HSBC, BT Group, etc.